ojeffoinheiro/jeffgram/README.md

 </p>

 # Overview :book:
-This project aims to create a template that can be used when creating projects using React Native, since the process of installing and configuring libs at the beginning of a project can generate some complexity and often even errors that delay the process , thus hindering the development flow.
+This project aims to create a clone of the Instagram interface using React Native.

 # Technology :computer:
 This project was developed with the following technologies: